 What is DART?

 It seems that everything in medicine these days goes by an acronym.
 DART stands for Dynamic Adaptive RadioTherapy, and has been developed at the Dattoli Cancer Center as the most sophisticated form of radiation therapy currently available.
-DART encompases a unique combination of leading-edge 4D image-guided technologies (for example, "Exact Couch/Table", 3rd generation on-board imaging, 3rd and 4th generation bone-to-bone matching, portal vision, portal imaging using amorphous silicone diode technologies, 3rd generation SonArray, 3rd generation Cone Beam Tomography) which allows for the most highly focused and dynamically controlled radiation treatment available.
+DART encompases a unique combination of leading-edge 4D image-guided technologies (for example, "Exact Couch/Table", 3rd generation on-board imaging, 3rd and 4th generation bone-to-bone matching, Portal Vision (MV), Portal Imaging using amorphous silicone electrode technologies, 3rd generation SonArray, 3rd generation Cone Beam Tomography, Respiratory Gating) which allows for the most highly focused and dynamically controlled radiation treatment available.

 The integration of these technologies makes DART possible.
 DART is the technique that allows our physicians to maximize the radiation dose to the tumor while minimizing the dose to surrounding normal tissue (thereby minimizing side effects).
 This is accomplished by targeting thousands of predetermined voxels (cubic milimeters) wtih thousands of microbeams.
 This high-precision approach to curing cancer has been the dream of radiation therapy dating back more than four decades.
 The equipment is continually updated from first generation models to more refined succeeding generation enhanced by further innovations.